sheriljos/insta-clone/README.md

-# insta-clone
+## About Laravel

-A clone of Instagram application
+I replicating the clone of Instagram here